GDPR – General Data Protection Regulation

 The cost of non-compliance

 The ICO is the regulatory body that enforces the GDPR in the UK.
 One of their functions is to administer fines for non-compliance.
 The fines can be substantially larger under GDPR than under the Data Protection Act.
 They can be as high as €20 million or 4% of Global turnover, whichever is greater, for a data breach.
-The ICO will also have a vested interest in administering fines as they will be funded by the fines they administer.
+The ICO also have a vested interest in administering fines as they will be funded by the fines they administer.

 How can Vitanium help ensure you’re compliant?